FREQUENTLY ASKED QUESTIONS

 No, but you should be aware that you'll need to buy a cap and gown.
 This academic regalia is required unless you are an active-duty servicemember planning to wear your service dress uniform.

-Associate, bachelor's, and master's degree candidates will receive an e-mail invitation to RSVP in late February.
-Doctoral candidates will receive an e-mail invitation to RSVP online in March.
+Associate, bachelor's, and master's degree candidates will receive an e-mail invitation to RSVP online in late October.

-Both e-mail invitations will contain a link to our online commencement registration system.
+The e-mail invitation will contain a link to our online commencement registration system.
 Follow the instructions in your RSVP e-mail.

-Registration for associate, bachelor's, and master's degree candidates starts at the end of February.
-Doctoral students may RSVP starting in March.
+Registration for associate, bachelor's, and master's degree candidates starts in late October.

 If you are eligible to attend commencement, you will receive an e-mail with instructions.

-To be eligible, you must have already applied for graduation via MyUMUC by the appropriate deadline.
-If you are unsure whether you're eligible or what the deadlines are, contact the Graduation Certification Team at firstname.lastname@example.org or 800-888-UMUC (8682), ext.
+To be eligible, you must have already applied for graduation via the Graduation page in MyUMUC by the appropriate deadline.
+If you are unsure whether you're eligible or what the deadlines are, contact the Graduation Services Team at email@example.com or 800-888-UMUC (8682), ext.
 2-2299.

-You must also ensure that your preferred e-mail address is updated in MyUMUC to receive communications about commencement.
+You must also ensure that your preferred e-mail address is updated in your Profile in MyUMUC to receive communications about commencement.

 The most common problems are issues with graduation eligibility or incorrect EMPLID (student identification) numbers.

-First, be sure you are eligible to graduate and have applied for graduation at MyUMUC.
-If you are unsure whether you're eligible, contact Graduation Certification at email@example.com or 800-888-UMUC (8682), ext.
+First, be sure you are eligible to graduate and have applied for graduation.
+If you are unsure whether you're eligible, contact Graduation Services at firstname.lastname@example.org or 800-888-UMUC (8682), ext.
 2-2299.

 REGISTRATION: CHANGE OR CANCEL